 Do you toss your monthly bank statements into a drawer each month and never touch them again?
 That could be a mistake.

 A wiser approach is to go through your statements each month and reconcile your checking or savings accounts.
-This can allow you to catch bank errors, spot fraudulent activity and keep better track of where your money is going.
+This can allow you to catch bank errors, spot fraudulent activity and better manage checking accounts.
 Failure to do this may result in you losing money and not even knowing it.

 Bank account reconciliation should be done at least every month, preferably when your bank statement arrives.
 Waiting too long to reconcile your savings or checking account can lead to improper transactions damaging your account more and more as time goes on.
 It can also be more difficult to fix incorrect transactions after some time has passed.